OhRetry/mp4StreammingServer/README.md

 ## run program
-If you unzipped downloaded folder to C:\Users\administrator\Desktop\mp4StreammingServer You can run the program by below command
+If you have unzipped downloaded folder to C:\Users\administrator\Desktop\mp4StreammingServer You can run the program by below command
 ```
 cd "C:\Users\administrator\Desktop\mp4StreammingServer"